Moppit/Docker-Workshop/README.md

     EXPOSE 5000
     ```

     e.
 Last but not least, we specify what command to use to run the app.
+It looks a little different from how we ran it locally because it's nicer to run flask using the command line tool that the Python image has, but you can always choose to use the `python3 app.py` command instead.
+We also have to specify the port to be `0.0.0.0` instead of `localhost` because we're using this sandbox environment, and need PWD to plug in the real IP address we're using.
     ```
     CMD ["flask", "run", "--host=0.0.0.0"]
     ```